-We have a history of losses, and we may incur losses in the future.
+We have a history of losses, and we may incur losses in the future and the need to raise additional operating capital.

-Point.360 had losses in each of the four fiscal years ended June 30, 2011, 2013, 2014 and 2015 due, in part, to increased price competition, the cost of being a publicly traded company and a number of non-recurring charges.
+Point.360 had losses in each of the last five fiscal years due, in part, to increased price competition, the cost of being a publicly traded company, a number of non-recurring charges and, in Fiscal 2016, costs associated with the Company's absorption of the Modern VideoFilm assets and business.
 There is no assurance as to future profitability on a quarterly or annual basis.
+We believe additional working capital will be necessary to meet the Company's operating goals in the fiscal year ending June 30, 2017.
+There can be no assurance that the Company will be able to raise such working capital on terms satisfactory to the Company.